-This is a little introduction to our somewhat exciting life of a Unschooler.
+This is a little introduction to our somewhat exciting life of an Unschooler.
 I normally try to post tips on Unschooling, Frequently Asked Questions, and projects that you can do with your kids.
 Today I wanted to talk about behind the scene stuff and well, honestly, it is a little boring.
 These are things we do every day or every week, A typical Unschoolers week, that I just don’t write about because I fear you would never come back to this blog because I would put you to sleep (my eyes are drooping as I am writing this).

 We try to do math every day.
-Most the time the girls end up playing on an app, which I have also included some of our favorite’s below, and Khan Academy.
+Most of the time the girls end up playing on an app, which I have also included some of our favorites below, and Khan Academy.
 The girls have decided that they want 50% of their current grade level done by the end of February.
 They are doing two to four modules a day to earn 2% a day so they should make their goal.

 - Dragon box/Dragon shapes (Lumio – has a lot)

 - Owl 5th and 6th-grade math

 - Flow Free

 - Hands-on Equation

 - Khan Academy

 - Math Heros